Car Finance Explained: Your Car Finance Options

 As long as you live in the UK (or have been a resident in the UK for at least three years), you are over 18 years old, and are in employment, you can apply for car finance with us.
 Complete the online application form for an instant decision.

 Yes, as long as it is from a reputable UK motor dealer.
 If you haven’t found a car yet, we can help you find a quality nearly new or used car from one of our approved dealers.
-These are car dealers that have been vetted by our company for their financial stability and service standards.
+These are car dealers that have been vetted by our finance company for their financial stability and service standards.

 We’ve helped thousands of applicants with poor credit to get car finance.
 We have the largest panel of lenders out of any car finance broker.
 This means we may be able to approve you for a car loan where others haven’t.
 Start by completing the online application form and one of our car credit specialists will contact you to discuss your options.

-Our best car loan rates start from 6.9% APR.
+Our best car loan rates start from 9.9% APR.
 If you have an excellent credit profile, you are a homeowner, and are over 25 years old, you will usually qualify for this rate.
 Our offer will be based on the strength of your credit profile, and our unique motor finance technology ensures you’re matched with the best product and lender for your circumstances.

 A representative APR is the rate that the majority of borrowers will receive – it is the rate that at least 51% of customers are offered.
 You can read more about how car finance interest rates work here.

 Our specialist motor finance technology assesses your application, credit profile and personal information against the criteria of our large panel of lenders.
 We can then match your application to the most suitable lender and product.
-Our goal is to find you the best available deal for your circumstances.
+Our goal is to find you the best deal available for your circumstances.

 Yes, you can get pre-approved for car finance before committing to buying a car – in fact, it’s very common!
-Once you find a car, we will amend your loan amount on your application and recalculate your monthly payments.
+Once you find a car, we will amend your loan amount on your application and recalculate your monthly costs.
 You can also amend the length of your loan, so long as it does not exceed five years.

 Your loan will not become active until the dealer has been paid for the car.
 If your loan has been accepted and you have not collected your car, you can change the loan amount or cancel at any time.
-Your financial agreement will have a 14-day ‘cooling off’ period, from the date of the agreement itself.
+Your car finance agreement will have a 14-day ‘cooling off’ period, from the date of the agreement itself.

 We are happy to accept joint applications but would always expect the loan to be in the name of the registered keeper of the car.